greenMossZoro/greenMossZoro/README.md

 Python Developer
 ----------------

-I am a network technician who loves to program.
+I am a MIS technician who loves to program.
 My main language of choice is Python but I am proficient in other languages as well.

 * 🌍  I'm based in Atlanta, GA
 * 🧠  I'm learning C